nickfloop/floopcli/docs/source/intro/hello.rst

         This is the option for using floop with real cores.

         For ARM cores, you need to update each entry in *cores*.
-For example, if you have a target core that you want to call *core0* that can be reached at IP address **192.168.188** and that core runs an operating system that has a user called *ubuntu* (with corresponding user directory **/home/ubuntu/**) who uses **~/.ssh/floop.key** to SSH into your core, then you would configure floop as follows:
+For example, if you have a target core that you want to call *core0* that can be reached at IP address **192.168.188** and that core runs an operating system that has a user called *floop* (with corresponding user directory **/home/floop/**) who uses **~/.ssh/floop.key** to SSH into your core, then you would configure floop as follows:
         ::
           ... # only showing core0
           "core0" : {
-              "target_source' : '/home/ubuntu/floop/",
+              "target_source' : '/home/floop/floop/",
               "address' : '192.168.1.188",
-              "user' : 'ubuntu",
+              "user' : 'floop",
               "host_key' : '~/.ssh/floop.key",
           }